meilisearch/specifications/text/0118-search-api.md

 - Required: False
 - Default: `null`

-Sets the amount of results returned for a query.
+Sets the number of results returned for a query.

 By default, `hitsPerPage` is `null`, or `20` if `page` is provided.

-When providing `page` or `hitsPerPage` in the query parameters, the `numbered pagination` system is enabled, which impacts the returned fields and the perfomance.
-See explaination on the [`numbered pagination`](#3181).
+When providing `page` or `hitsPerPage` in the query parameters, the `numbered pagination` system is enabled, which impacts the returned fields and the performance.
+See explanation on the [`numbered pagination`](#3181).

 - 🔴 Sending a value with a different type than `Integer` for `hitsPerPage` returns a [bad_request](0061-error-format-and-definitions.md#bad_request) error.